dario-greco/Forecasting/README.md

 ## Methods & Tools

-Most of the work was done in R using packages like `fpp3`, `forecast`, and `ggplot2`.
+Most of the work here was done in R using the wonderful package `fpp3` from Rob Hyndman and friends.
 Techniques include:

 - SARIMA, SARIMAX
 - ARMA-GARCH